Last Updated on May 31, 2023

 Envoy Global and Corporate Immigration Partners break down the elements of the F-1 student visa program.

-Each year, over 1 million international students enroll in U.S. colleges and universities.
-They choose to study in the U.S. for expanded career opportunities, a high-quality education and English proficiency, according to new insight from Forbes.
+Over 1 million international students enroll in U.S. colleges and universities each year.
+According to new insight from Forbes, they choose to study in the U.S. for expanded career opportunities, high-quality education and English proficiency.
 Beyond their educational endeavors, they bring diversity and innovation to their new communities in the U.S., wherever they choose to settle.

 While they bring distinct advantages to U.S. colleges and universities, foreign students are equally valuable to the nation’s economy following graduation.
-As research from 2018 shows, international students contributed $45 billion to the nation’s economy that year.
+Research from 2018 shows that international students contributed $45 billion to the nation’s economy that year.
 While international students have several choices available for entering the U.S., the F-1 student visa program is an appealing option for individuals who want to work and study.

 Knowing the basics of the F-1 visa and the application process will help ensure a smooth hiring process for both employers and prospective employees.
 Here’s a list of frequently asked questions about the F-1 student visa, prepared in collaboration with Frank Fogelbach at Corporate Immigration Partners.